kshedden/workshops/dair3/design/design.md

 - There are many different types of research studies.
-We are not aiming here to exhaustively enumerate all possible situations, but here are some of the major features that differentiate different designs that are commmonly used in research studies.
+We are not aiming here to exhaustively enumerate all possible situations, but here are some of the major features that characterize different study designs that are commonly used in research studies.

   - In an _interventional study_, the units are manipulated by the researcher, treatment assignments are